eli6/GameOfLife/README.md

 Now you can read everything about GameOfLife!

 ###Run tests

-The file "src/main.cpp" is commented out in CMakeLists.txt, so the Catch tests will run automatically.
+Run the executable GameOfLife-test in cmake-build-debug folder (or compile with GameOfLife-test-configuration) to run the tests.

 ## FAQ

-Ask questions about this amazing Doxygen documentation!
+Ask questions about this amazing Doxygen documentation and we will answer you!

 ## Authors